KrystalZhang612/attack-alien-invaders-game/README.md

 | DuckDuckGo         | :white_check_mark: |

 # Method to Run & Test the Project Locally
+### Download the entire Starter folder of the BloggieBlog project to the local directory.
+### Open the project with Vscode on local device.
+### Install Vscode Extension Live Server Vscode Extension v5.7.9
+### Open index.html in Starter folder in Vscode.
+### Click Go Live on the bottom bar to view the BloggieBlog page.

 # Prerequisites & Setups
 # Debugging&Troubleshooting
 # Synchronous Developing Notes